 Understandably, procurement is a difficult process to control.
 This is underlined by the fact that traditional procurement involves many groups with different users and departments responsible for each element of the overall process.
 This makes visibility more blurred, leading to a bigger loss of control and is usually increased by miscommunication between buyer companies and the many suppliers involved.
 Spend control becomes flawed, which could potentially mean further financial burdens.

-A key component to overcome these challenges is automation using an eProcurement platform.
+A key component to overcome these challenges is automation integrated into your business systems, using an eProcurement solution.
 Linking buyers and sellers into one single platform.
-Plus, providing a mechanism for users to make purchases.
-A cloud based eProcurement spend management platform leads to significant efficiency gains across an organisation.
+Plus, importantly, providing a mechanism for users to make purchases, without involving Procurement in the day to day transactional activity.
+Using a cloud-based eProcurement solution enables access anywhere and at any time.
+Ensuring that significant efficiency gains can be realised across an organisation.

 The first of these gains is time savings.
-An eProcurement platform would scrap any repetitive lengthy operations associated with approval, contracting, negotiation, and discussion and replace them with more automated processes and use of standard forms.
+An eProcurement platform removes any repetitive lengthy operations associated with approval, contracting, negotiation, and discussion and replaces them with more automated processes and use of standard forms.

-An eProcurement platform improves visibility if it consolidates all users, procurement professionals and suppliers into one platform.
-Suppliers, delivery and financial information is stored in one consolidated system, with integration to key systems such as payment systems and warehousing software.
-This gives users easier access to holistic information relating to any purchase.
-Information that can be presented graphically in the form of Dashboards.
-Having a streamlined procurement, sourcing and invoicing in a cloud based platform leads to visibility and control over every transaction locally, nationally and globally.
+An eProcurement platform improves visibility.
+Bringing all users, procurement professionals and suppliers onto one platform.
+Suppliers, delivery and financial information is then stored in one consolidated system.
+Additionally integration to your key systems, such as payment systems and warehousing software, is achieved.
+This gives users easier access to holistic information relating to any purchase information that can then be presented graphically in the form of Dashboards.
+Resulting in a streamlined procurement, sourcing and invoicing solution in a cloud based platform, with visibility and control over every transaction locally, nationally and globally.